-The value of equity exposures, broken down into listed equity exposures and portfolios of securities not admitted to trading in the regulated equity market is provided in explanatory note 20 "Equity investments accounted for under the equity method" and note 21 "Other equity investments" to the Consolidated Financial Statements of the Capital Group of Bank Handlowy w Warszawie S.A. for the period ending 31 December 2008.
+The value of equity exposures, broken down into listed equity exposures and portfolios of securities not admitted to trading in the regulated equity market is provided in explanatory note 21 "Equity investments valuated at the equity method" and note 22 "Other equity investments" to the Consolidated Financial Statements of the Capital Group of Bank Handlowy w Warszawie S.A. for the period ending 31 December 2009.